5 Top Dividend Stocks to Buy Now

 Incorporated in the Netherlands, and with operational headquarters based in London and Houston, Texas, LyondellBasell Industries N.V. is one of the largest plastics, chemical and refining companies in the world.

-The current $1.05 quarterly payout is 5% higher than the company’s $1.00 distribution from the same period last year.
-This new quarterly payout corresponds to a $4.20 annual payout and a 4.41% forward dividend yield.
-Since beginning its current streak of consecutive annual dividend hikes in 2013, the company has more than doubled its total annual payout amount, which is equivalent to an average growth rate of 12.7% per year.
+The current $1.05 quarterly payout is 5% higher than the company’s $1.00 distribution from the beginning of 2019.
+This quarterly payout corresponds to a $4.20 annual payout and a 4.8% forward dividend yield.
+Since beginning its current streak of consecutive annual dividend hikes in 2013, the company has more than doubled its total annual payout amount, averaging 22.5% dividend growth per year in the last 10 years.

 5 Top Dividend Stocks to Buy Now: #1